23W-GBAC/SinaNajafi1/README.md

 Hello! i'm Sina Najafi, bachelor student of health informatics in THD.

-4 blog posts in different fields.
+Welcome to this blog.
+There will be 4 blog pages here in different fields...